Chesapeake and Ohio class H-8: Design and performance

 Coal was carried to and distributed within the firebox via a Standard Stoker Company type MB automatic stoker, capable of supplying slightly over 12+1/2 ST per hour.
 Water supply to the boiler was furnished by either the Nathan type 4000C Automatic Restarting injector, sized for 13,000 gallons per hour, on the engineer's side, or a Worthington type SA exhaust steam feedwater system.
 Locomotives 1600-1644 came equipped with the 6 1/2-SA, sized for 14400 usgal per hour, while 1645-1659 were fitted with the 7-SA, sized for 16200 usgal per hour.
 The locomotives sported the latest developments in steam technology, and came equipped with front-end multiple valve throttles, type E superheaters, schedule 8-ET brakes, low water alarms, continuous blowdown, automatic lubricators, roller bearings on all axles, etc. The whistle was blown by actuating a Viloco air-operated valve through a button mounted next to the independent brake valve.
 Baker valve gear controlled the admission of steam into the cylinders.
 The final batch of locomotives, 1645-1659, featured over-fire air jets in the firebox.

 The H-8s also had the heaviest axle load of any steam locomotive, with 86700 lbs on the lead drive axle.
-According to the engine profiles from C&O the earliest locomotives weighed in at 771300 lbs in working order, although there are claims of engine weights as high as 778000 lbs, which if true would make them heavier than the second series of Big Boys.
+According to the engine profiles from C&O the earliest locomotives weighed in at 771300 lbs in working order.
+This unusually high weight led to adhesion factors exceeding 4.5, which meant that the locomotives had a good grip on the rails and were unlikely to slip in regular service.
+There are claims of engine weights as high as 778000 lbs, which if true would make them heavier than the second series of Big Boys.
 However subsequent re-weighs of early-production H-8s, performed under scrutiny by the builder and the railroad, found them to be less than the 772250 lbs of the 4884-2s.
-This unusually high weight led to adhesion factors exceeding 4.5, which meant that the locomotives had a good grip on the rails and were unlikely to slip in regular service.

 The tenders were equally unique.
-To ensure the locomotive would fit on the largest turntables on the C&O, but still carry enough fuel and water to make division points on the railroad, the tenders were made as short and as tall as possible.
+To ensure the locomotive would fit on the largest turntables on the C&O, but still carry enough fuel and water to make division points on the railroad, the tenders were made as short lengthwise and as tall heightwise as possible.
 This resulted in the use of a 6-wheel truck underneath the 25-ton coal bunker in combination with an 8-wheel truck underneath the 25000 usgal water cistern.
 The tenders came in two classes.
 Class 25-RA tenders came equipped with Commonwealth trucks, weighed 437600 lbs fully loaded, and were only used on 1607-1609.
 The remaining balance of locomotives were delivered with class 25-RB tenders which came with Buckeye trucks and weighed either 426100 lbs (1600-1606, 1610-1644), or 431710 lbs (1645-1659) fully loaded.